-Failure to complete 1 of the 4 options shown above on or before the response date on the front of this citation will result in:
+Failure to complete 1 of the 4 options shown on or before the response date on the front of this citation will result in:

 A telephone call does not constitute a response.
 Inability to pay this fine is not an excuse for failure to answer.

 Juveniles (ages 10-16) must appear in person with a parent or legal guardian for a court hearing.
-A court appearance is also required for Driving Safety Course or Deferred Disposition.
+A court appearance is also required for the Driving Safety Course or Deferred Disposition.
 Do not mail the fine.

 Special Instructions for Juveniles